sillyfrog/BGGManager/README.md

 - _username_/_password_: This is your login to BGG to sync all of your games.
 - _dburl_: The URL to connect to the Postgres server, update for what you have configured for your DB.
 - _ledscommand_: this is the command to call when you want to highlight your game - currently all that's included is `homieleds`.
 The program will be called with each argument in the list, and to the end will be appended the `<col>,<led>` for each LED to highlight.
+- _excludednames_ (optional): a list of names that will be excluded from the Player list when logging players.
+Useful to exclude names with typo's that may have made it into the DB.
+- _prioritynames_ (optional): names to always be at the top of the Player list when logging plays, in the same order (other names are sorted alphabetically).
+Ideal for frequent players so you can tap without typing.
+We list everyone in our household in this list.
 - _columns_: This outlines how each column of games is configure (for example, in your BoxThrone), a list of JSON objects.
 Each element has the follow attributes:
   - _id_: The numeric id of the column.
   - _name_: The name of the column you want to display in the web interface, I have just used the ID's, but it's designed to be flexible.